 9. Get a Drink at Paradiso Bar

 Paradiso Bar is a Barcelona speakeasy that was voted Best Bar in the World in 2022.
 So, you kind of have to visit.
 Paradiso is located behind the unsuspecting fridge door of a pastrami shop and has taken the world by storm with its creative cocktail presentation and energetic bartenders.
 Seriously, the bartenders make sure you have the time of your life from the second you walk in the door.
+Their menu changes yearly, but there are some “staple” drinks that they keep on rotation – my favorite being the Evolution Negroni.
+After all, you can’t spell Gina without gin.

 - Pro Tip: You can’t just walk into Paradiso, and they don’t take reservations by phone.
 To know how to enter, check out my other blog post: How to Enter The Best Cocktail Bar in Barcelona.